nepalihackers/Dictionary/README.md

   - XHTTP request is used to fetch data from server, Which means less data usage and quick load.
   - Simple yet sweet bootstrap UI.
   - External search available with Google and Dictionary.com.
-  - Multi language selection .
+  - Multi language selection.
-  - Translated meaning i.e. Input in one and display output in other language.
+  - Translated meaning i.e. Input in one and display output in another.
   - 50+ language supported.

-__**Left click extension icon and then options to change configuration of extension..
+__**To change language and configuration.

-  REMEMBER:
+  STEPS:
     - Left click on extension icon.
     - Click on options.
 **__